National Ocean Science Conference

 Join us in shaping a resilient coast for the future.

 As sea levels continue to rise, coastal societies face urgent choices about how to adapt.
 Traditional engineering alone may no longer be sufficient to meet the scale and complexity of the challenge.
-Nature-based Solutions (NbS) are recognised as a promising pathway: not only for coastal protection, but also for restoring ecosystems, enhancing biodiversity, and creating long-term societal value.
+Nature-based Solutions (NbS) are increasingly recognized as a promising pathway: not only for coastal protection, but also for ecosystem restoration, biodiversity enhancement, and the creation of long-term societal value.

-Researchers and practitioners will explore prospects how science can help shape realistic, scalable, and socially supported responses to sea-level rise.
-The session will feature a series of short keynote contributions from leading experts, followed by an interactive panel session, offering different perspectives from coastal science, engineering, ecology, and implementation practice.
+In this interactive session, researchers and practitioners will explore prospects how science can contribute to realistic, scalable, and socially supported responses to sea-level rise.
+The session combines short keynote contributions from leading experts with an interactive panel discussion involving both speakers and audience.
+By bringing together perspectives from coastal science, engineering, ecology, governance, and spatial planning, the session aims to stimulate dialogue on the opportunities, limitations, and societal implications of nature-based adaptation strategies.

-This session is hosted by Jim van Belzen (NIOZ & WMR), Bregje van Wesenbeeck (Deltares & TU Delft, NL2120) & invited speakers.
+This session is hosted by Jim van Belzen (NIOZ & WMR) and Bregje van Wesenbeeck (Deltares & TU Delft, NL2120).
+With Vincent Vuik or Bas Kolen (HKV), Joost Schrander (HHNK), Lot Locher (One Architecture) and Susan Stuebing (Origame).

 Session 3 – The value of long-term marine monitoring for science, policy and conservation